Recep Tayyip Erdoğan: Greece and Cyprus dispute

 Relations between Greece and Turkey were normalized during Erdoğan's tenure as prime minister.
-In May 2004, Erdoğan became the first Turkish Prime Minister to visit Greece since 1988, and the first to visit the Turkish minority of Thrace since 1952.
-In 2007, Erdoğan and Greek Prime Minister Kostas Karamanlis inaugurated the Greek-Turkish natural gas pipeline giving Caspian gas its first direct Western outlet.
+In May 2004, Erdoğan became the first Turkish prime minister to visit Greece since 1988, and the first to visit the Turkish minority of Thrace since 1952.
+In 2007, Erdoğan and Greek prime minister Kostas Karamanlis inaugurated the Greek-Turkish natural gas pipeline giving Caspian gas its first direct Western outlet.

 Turkey and Greece signed an agreement to create a Combined Joint Operational Unit within the framework of NATO to participate in Peace Support Operations.

 Erdoğan and his party strongly supported the EU-backed referendum to reunify Cyprus in 2004.
 Negotiations about a possible EU membership came to a standstill in 2009 and 2010, when Turkish ports were closed to Cypriot ships as a consequence of the economic isolation of the internationally unrecognized Turkish Republic of Northern Cyprus and the failure of the EU to end the isolation, as it had promised in 2004.
 The Turkish government continues its refusal to recognize the Republic of Cyprus.

 Armenia

-Armenia is Turkey's only neighbor which Erdoğan has not visited during his premiership.
+Armenia is Turkey's only neighbour which Erdoğan has not visited during his premiership.
 The Turkish-Armenian border has been closed since 1993 because of the Nagorno-Karabakh conflict with Turkey's close ally Azerbaijan.

-Diplomatic efforts resulted in the signing of protocols between Turkish and Armenian Foreign Ministers in Switzerland to improve relations between the two countries.
+Diplomatic efforts resulted in the signing of protocols between Turkish and Armenian foreign ministers in Switzerland to improve relations between the two countries.
 One of the points of the agreement was the creation of a joint commission on the issue.
 The Armenian Constitutional Court decided that the commission contradicts the Armenian constitution.
 Turkey responded saying that Armenian court's ruling on the protocols is not acceptable, resulting in a suspension of the rectification process by the Turkish side.

-Erdoğan has said that Armenian President Serzh Sargsyan should apologize for calling on school children to re-occupy eastern Turkey.
+Erdoğan has said that Armenian president Serzh Sargsyan should apologize for calling on school children to re-occupy eastern Turkey.
 When asked by a student at a literature contest ceremony if Armenians will be able to get back their "western territories" along with Mt.
 Ararat, Sarksyan said, "This is the task of your generation".